Labeled antibodies allow you to target almost any cellular target in a fixed and permeabilized cell

 Figure 4.
 Biotinylated antibodies labeled using fluorophore-streptavidin conjugates can boost dim signals in your labeling experiments because more fluorophores can bind to each antibody molecule.
 Specificity for the epitope is retained.

-Another strategy is to use tyrosine signal amplification, where the secondary is conjugated to an enzyme that can release reactive dyes that will label the immediate area surrounding the site of antibody binding in the presence of H2O2.
-Similarly to biotin-streptavidin amplification, tyrosine signal amplification adds additional steps to the staining workflow and may require additional blocking to rid your sample of unwanted high background fluorescence.
+Another strategy is to use tyramide signal amplification, where the secondary is conjugated to an enzyme that can release reactive dyes that will label the immediate area surrounding the site of antibody binding in the presence of H2O2.
+Similarly to biotin-streptavidin amplification, tyramide signal amplification adds additional steps to the staining workflow and may require additional blocking to rid your sample of unwanted high background fluorescence.